ryarasi/word-colors-api/README.md

 - Make sure to populate it with the necessary API keys
 - Open your terminal and change directory to the project root folder and enter `npm start` to get started.
 - The API will be served and it can be accessed at `http://0.0.0.0:/8000`

+# How to deploy this to the cloud via Heroku

+- Create a [Heroku](https://heroku.com) account if you don't already have one.
+- Create a new project and go to the Deploy settings and connect it with the Git repo where this code exists
+- You can either set it to automatically deploy changes to a specific branch or trigger manual deploys
+- Once done, go to the settings page and add environment variables to the `Config Vars` section.
+Make sure to add all the variables in the `.env` file.
+Make srue that `RELOAD` is set to 0.
+It is 1 only for development environment.
+- Open a terminal and enter `heroku login` to login to the Heroku CLI.
+You may first need to install the Heroku CLI if you haven't already.
+[Instructions](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
+- Once logged in, enter `heroku stack:set container -a <your_heroku_app_name>`.
+This will enable the build and deployment of docker container in the repo.
+- Now you can manually trigger a deploy and have it publish in the app url.